apache/dubbo-admin/README.md

 $ helm install dubbo-admin -f properties.yaml .
 ```

-The items specifies in `properties` will override those in [application.properties](./dubbo-admin-server/src/main/resources/application.properties) of the Admin image.
+The values specified in `properties` will override those in [application.properties](./dubbo-admin-server/src/main/resources/application.properties) of the Admin image.
 Despite `properties`, you can also set other values defined by Dubbo Admin helm.

 **3. Visit Dubbo Admin**